• Skip to Content

 AJ 011 Criminal Law 3 Units

-Students analyze precepts of criminal law in the United States including legal systems, the courts, and general elements of crimes against persons, property, and public morals and welfare.
-The history and structure of law, affirmative criminal defenses, criminal culpability, and sentencing structures are examined.
+This course analyzes and interprets criminal law in the United States, including the legal framework, the courts, and general elements of crimes against persons, property, and public morals and welfare.
+The history and structure of law, criminal defenses and culpability, and sentencing structures are examined.
 Students also analyze Constitutional Law in the context of landmark cases to interpret how precedent has impacted the U.S. justice system, the offender, and society.
+A field trip may be required.
 (C-ID AJ 120)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L